RodionGork/tinyscheme/README.md

 # TinyScheme R7

-_Disclaimer: this repo is not related to original authors, and there is no intention to take over their fame.
-It's created to implement some features from the modern [R7RS](https://small.r7rs.org/) standard._
+_Disclaimer: this repo respects original authors and there is no intention to take over their fame.
+It's branched to implement some features from the modern [R7RS](https://small.r7rs.org/) standard and to fix some old bugs._

 This is small `Scheme` language implementation written in `C` language.
 Obvious usages are:

+- as a tiny engine for running plugins and other extensions in your `C/C++` program (suppose you want to change some part of logic of your program without recompiling it every time).
-- as a sandbox to learn the language
+- as a sandbox to learn the language (as it supports most features except those which will make implementation not "tiny")
 - as utility script-running tool, even to create `CGI-scripts` for web-server
-- as a tiny engine for running plugins and other extensions in your `C/C++` program

 The original is principally developed as [sourceforge project "TinyScheme"](https://sourceforge.net/projects/tinyscheme/).